orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

+Permutation selection of modular structures, to iterate over each possible selection

+---

 #### Universal Version Control
 - [ ] Arbitrary (partial, ..., incomplete) history of arbitrary functions, rewrites, ..., data types (generalized to some arbitrary Ray).
 	- [ ] This then includes the automatic inclusion of existing data structures